hnprivv/TripNest-Domestic-Flight-Booking-System/README.md

 ## 📬 Contact Form

-Submissions from users are stored using `ContactSubmission.js` and optionally emailed to the admin through the configured service.
+Submissions from users are stored using `ContactSubmission.js` and confirmation is emailed to the user through the configured service.

 ## 📦 Models Summary